GhaydA-AlQudah/HR_Assistant-TelegramBot/README.md

 Traditionally, HR processes are synonymous with **Waiting**.
 Employees often find themselves caught in a loop of sending emails, checking portal statuses, or manually tracking their leave balances on spreadsheets.

+## **Our Solution:**
+This bot acts as **a Conversational Interface** for a robust, centralized HR Management System.
+While the LLM handles the interaction, all operations are executed against a deterministic PostgreSQL database, ensuring that:

+**Real-time Synchronization:** The bot is not a standalone tool; it is a smart gateway to the company's Single Source of Truth (SSOT).

+**System of Record:** Every request (like leave applications) is processed through the Service Layer and permanently recorded in the official database, just like a traditional HR portal but with the speed of AI.

+**Data Integrity:** The LLM does not "generate" HR data; it retrieves and updates existing records, ensuring 100% accuracy between the chat interface and the core system.

+## Model Architecture

 ## System Architecture